hyperspy/hyperspy/doc/user_guide/eds.rst

 Quantification
 --------------

-For the moment, only one TEM quantification method (Cliff-Lorimer) is implemented.
+One TEM quantification method (Cliff-Lorimer) is implemented so far.

 Quantification can be applied from the intensities (background subtracted) with the :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.quantification_cliff_lorimer` method.
 The required kfactors can be usually found in the EDS manufacturer software.